St Helen's Church, Selston

-St. Helen's Church, Selston is a parish church in the Church of England in Selston, Nottinghamshire.
+St Helen's Church, Selston is a parish church in the Church of England in the village of Selston, Nottinghamshire.
+It is part of the Diocese of Southwell and Nottingham.

-The church is Grade II* listed by the Department for Digital, Culture, Media and Sport as it is a particularly significant building of more than local interest.
+The church is a Grade II* listed building due to its significant medieval architecture and historical importance to the region.

 History

-The church is medieval but was restored in 1899 and a north aisle added.
+The church dates back to the medieval period, though it underwent a major restoration in 1899 which included the addition of a north aisle.

-In the churchyard there is a monolith of the type found in Derbyshire stone circles which suggests that the site was used for pagan worship before the church was built.
-The churchyard houses the grave of Daniel Boswell King of the Gypsies.
+The site may have pre-Christian significance; a monolith located in the churchyard is similar to those found in Derbyshire stone circles, suggesting the site was used for worship before the current church was built.
+The churchyard is also the resting place of Daniel Boswell, known as the "King of the Gypsies."

-Parish structure
+Parish and daughter churches

-St. Helen's Church has a daughter church of St. Mary's Church, Westwood.
+St Helen's serves as the parish church for Selston and has a daughter church, St Mary's Church, Westwood.

 Organ

-The church contains an organ by Henry Groves dating from 2010.
-A specification of the organ can be found on the National Pipe Organ Register.
+The church houses an organ built by Henry Groves in 2010.
+A full specification of the instrument is maintained by the National Pipe Organ Register.